2016 Traffic Deaths Accelerate Ahead of Traffic Increases

 While the nation’s overall traffic fatality rate is rising, regional traffic fatality rates vary widely.
 In the first nine months of 2016, the New England traffic fatality rate increased 20 percent.
 In the region including the Dakotas, Wyoming, Colorado, Nevada, and Utah, the fatality rate rose only one percent.

 Have you lost a loved one in a fatal traffic accident?
 Hold responsible drivers accountable for the pain they have caused your family.
-The car accident attorneys at Lynch Law Firm can help you determine if you have a case and may be entitled to compensation.
+The New Jersey based personal injury attorneys at Lynch Law Firm can help you determine if you have a case and may be entitled to compensation.

 Free Case Review